jbinko/UGEN/README.md

 #### Operator Question Mark

 Operator Question Mark ```?``` is marking expression it is attached to as kind of nullable.
-Effectively it means when combined with other operators Comma ```,``` and Pipe ```|``` during the calculation of expression it is done in two phases.
+It effectively means when combined with other operators Comma ```,``` and Pipe ```|``` during the calculation of expression it is done in two phases.
-First with all strings which are part of expression where Question Mark is attached to and second time with none strings of expression where Question Mark is attached to.
+First, with all strings which are part of expression where Question Mark is attached to and second time with none strings of expression where Question Mark is attached to.
 This produce new set of combined strings as result of an expression and is used for further processing.

-Example will better explain.
+Example will explain better:

-For example:
 ```
 MY_RULE_01
 : [Hi, Hey]?, [Joe, You] // Produces set of strings Hi Joe, Hi You, Hey Joe, Hey You, Joe, You